xregistry/spec/core/spec.md

 ```

 Another example where:
-- The request asks for the model to included in the response.
+- The request asks for the model to be included in the response.
 - The `endpoints` Group has one extension attribute defined.
 - The request asks for the `schemagroups` Group to be inlined in the response.